North Vancouver Island Things to Do

 And if you ask me, it's a must-see stop on any Vancouver Island North road trip!

-Cormorant Island, home of Alert Bay, is linked by a 35-minute ferry ride from Port McNeill and is on the same schedule mentioned above.
+Cormorant Island, home of Alert Bay, is linked by a 35-minute ferry ride from Port McNeill, which follows the same schedule mentioned above.

 Port Hardy is a must see on a North Vancouver Island Road Trip.
 Vancouver Island View